There’s nothing better than sitting by a campfire with the wonderful smells of a meal cooking.

-For instance, [afflink id=5340 text=”this Coleman cooler”] is well insulated and can keep food cold for 4 days in temperatures as high as 90 degrees Fahrenheit.
+For instance, this 54 quart Coleman cooler is well insulated and can keep food cold for 4 days in temperatures as high as 90 degrees Fahrenheit.
 Some users have reported that it can last longer than this in cooler climates.

 This Yeti Tundra cooler also comes with a formidable reputation as an excellent cooler for keeping food cold when camping, and high ratings to boot.

 Generally, you should always check to see how many days the cooler is rated for ice retention (i.e. how long it will stay cold).
 I would also recommend avoiding styrofoam coolers as they have fairly poor performance by today’s standards.
 A more modern cooler will keep things colder for much longer.

 Wondering how to keep the cooler chilled without ice?
 If you’re staying at a campsite then you may want to consider an electric cooler or if you’re bringing the car then you can use a car fridge.
 If not then consider our tip above for making homemade ice packs.

 Related: Taking an electric cooler with you?
 Consider hooking it up to your truck and picking up the best truck bed camping tents for easy access to electricity.